strimzi/strimzi.github.io/_posts/2019-10-23-kafka-authentication-using-oauth-2.0.md

 ## Authentication in Kafka

 When using Apache Kafka you have several options to implement authentication.
-You can use TLS with client certificates, and both establish a secure channel, and authenticate a client at the same time.
+You can use TLS with client certificates to establish a secure channel and authenticate a client at the same time.
-Another option is to separately configure TLS at connection level, and use a specific SASL protocol for authentication.
+Another option is to separately configure TLS for connection encryption and integrity, but use a specific SASL protocol for authentication.

 There are several SASL based protocols you can use.
 One option is to use SASL PLAINTEXT to authenticate with username and password.